 Novita AI

-Novita AI is a platform designed to support developers in creating advanced AI products without needing deep expertise in machine learning.
+Novita AI is a platform designed to help developers create advanced AI products without deep machine learning expertise.
 It offers a comprehensive suite of APIs and tools for building applications across various domains, including image, video, audio, and large language model (LLM) tasks.

 Replicate